 One of the renters was named Ralph E. Walden.
 Ralph later married a woman named Omi…and Omi actually ended up purchasing the house.

 Mrs. Omi G. Walden worked for the United States government under the Carter administration.
 She was one of only a handful of women appointed to high profile positions during his presidency.
 Her job was Assistant Secretary of the Department of Energy.

 When she purchased the home, she purchased it in her name only — there’s no sign of Ralph on the title.
 And guess what?

 She never lived in it…just like the legend claims.

 She and Ralph stayed in the carriage house out back while they and their nephew worked to renovate the home.

 Aware of the negative energy surrounding the home, Anton LaVey attempted to purchase the home and utilize it as the East Coast branch for his organization, the Church of Satan.

 Again, send me proof, and maybe I’ll believe it.
 I haven’t found anything to support the claim.

-However, in keeping with the holy theme of this rumor, I’ll supply tickets for a family of four to tour First African Baptist Church (an awesome tour, by the way) to the first person to provide definitive proof of a purchase offer from Mr. LaVey.
+However, in keeping with the holy theme of this rumor, I’ll supply tickets for a family of four to tour First African Baptist Church to the first person to provide definitive proof of a purchase offer from Mr. LaVey.